ghoulmann/rest-jargon-file/jargon-4.4.7-sphinx/source/concordance/R.rst

 started here. —ESR]

-[1993 update: some comics fans on the net now claim that retcon was independently in use in comics fandom before ``rec.arts.comics``, and have citations from around 1981.
+[1993 update: some comics fans on the net now claim that retcon was independently in use in comics fandom before "rec.arts.comics", and have citations from around 1981.
 In lexicography, nothing is ever simple. —ESR]